Volunteer Matching and Youth Engagement

 West Island Citizen Advocacy’s Youth Engagement Project is aimed at inspiring young adults in the West Island to get involved in volunteerism and community engagement.

 The Youth Engagement Project is open to participants aged 18 to 35 who will be matched with intellectually and/or physically handicapped members of our community in the same age group.
 Volunteer advocates spend a few hours each month helping their protégés by offering emotional or practical support.

-WICA is seeking to engage more young adults to volunteer with their peers in order to ensure that volunteerism continues to be an important facet of our community and that the capacity to care for the members of our community who are in need grows to meet increasing needs.
+WICA is seeking to engage more young adults to volunteer with their peers in order to ensure that volunteerism remains an important facet of life in the West Island.
+We believe it is imperative that the capacity to care for the vulnerable members of our community continues to grow to meet the increasing need.